sighthoundinc/ext-sh-edge-sdk/python-stream-check/README.md

 # Running the container

 Run [run-docker.sh](run-docker.sh) to run the container.
-The container will print whether the python stream exists on localhost (whether the rtsp stream container is running)
+The container will print whether the python stream exists on localhost (whether the rtsp stream container is running).
+Change line 3 of the script at `docker/rtsp-check.py` to check a different RTSP stream's status.